 Several changes have been made to enhance security and performance.
 Telnet and FTP are not available, as those older services pass usernames and passwords in clear text, unencrypted.
-Instead, SSH and SCP are used.
-There are several applications available for this, such as PuTTY for SSH and WinSCP for SCP for Windows, and Fugu for Mac OS X.
+Instead, SSH replaces telnet and SFTP/SCP replaces FTP.
+There are several applications available for this, such as PuTTY for SSH, with brief instructions, and WinSCP for SCP for Windows; Mac Terminal utility with SSH and Fugu for Mac OS X. Note that fugu-1.2.1pre1 in the Unstable folder is the only option now available for Mavericks.
+Use ssh.afn.org as the domain name to connect to either service.

 IMAP for email uses TLS security, and clients must be configured with TLS for connecting to imap.afn.org for receiving and smtp.afn.org for sending.
 POP email protocol is no longer available.